|

 door that is closed on top of the exit, especially if the door happens to be a swinging door that

-closes automatically.
 Let's add exit disabling functionality for our door.

 First make sure the exit is totally enclosed by the door at it's